 The Dutch Paradigm suggests that the Big Bang was caused by a temporary disruption of the electromagnetic perfect balance.

 It is assumed that the energy released during the Big Bang is the sum of the electrical manifestations of all the entities involved in the event that could not be compensated for during the interruption.
 This interruption is assumed to have lasted for one Planck period.
-After that one Planck time, the magnetic component of the system that caused the interruption has recovered its functionality.
-However, in the electromagnetic system of compensation, there is an ongoing backlog of one Planck period.
+Following this Planck time, the magnetic component of the system that caused the interruption regained its functionality.
+However, in the electromagnetic compensation system, there remains an ongoing backlog equivalent to one Planck period.

-In the initial Planck period, which was not magnetically compensated, entities such as photons and neutrinos achieved the speed of light c by repelling one another through the Coulomb force.
-During this stage, these entities were not yet distinguishable as different types of entities.
+During the initial Planck period, which did not have magnetic compensation, entities like photons and neutrinos attained the speed of light (c) by repelling each other through the Coulomb force.
+At this stage, these entities were not yet distinguishable as different types.

-The Dutch Paradigm suggests that when the ability for magnetic compensation returns, a part of magnetic compensation is permanently delayed, corresponding to the released electric energy during each entity’s escape from 1 Planck time.
+The Dutch Paradigm proposes that when the capacity for magnetic compensation returns, a portion of this compensation is permanently delayed, corresponding to the electric energy released during each entity’s escape from one Planck time.

 This entity’s escape energy that was not compensated corresponds to the free electric quant.